Immunovant Inc. (IMVT) Shares Soar Above 1-Year High

 IMVT’s Market Performance

-After a stumble in the market that brought IMVT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.54% of loss for the given period.
+After a stumble in the market that brought IMVT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 10.94% of gains for the given period.

 Insider Trading